Skip to content

 Pasting the mnemonic phrase

-As usual, give your new wallet a name and a password.
+Give your new wallet a name and a password.
+Click Next.

 Name the newly imported wallet